-Romania Day On Broadway - The Only Romanian Festival In The United States
+Romania Day On Broadway - The Largest Romanian Festival In The United States

 With a history of over twenty years from the first representation of Romania on the streets of New York, the Romania Day On Broadway Festival represents the most important Romanian Cultural Event in the US.
 The Festival aims to give global citizens the opportunity of experiencing the Romanian culture through its traditions, music, art, celebrities and various other original Romanian representations.
 Throughout the years an impressive number of artists, celebrities, politicians and Romanian manufacturers represented Romania on one of the most important streets in New York – Broadway.
 Hundreds of thousands of individuals have had the opportunity of meeting Romania for the first time or remembering the particularities of their native country at arms reach.
 We will continue to promote Romania and present its culture and traditions to our most important allies – the US!

 A Brief History Of Time

 2022The XXI edition of the Romania Day on Broadway Festival - We are back after two difficult years

 The XXI Edition of the Romania Day Festival took place on Sunday, June 12, on Broadway, under the severe threat of heavy rain and thunderstorms.